[0.1.1] Concept - 2019-12-16

 The first character in a file name represents its state (in this case do), all following characters have no special meaning.
 If the list is completed or cancelled we change the first character to reflect the change of state.

-This helps makes folders with a lot of different do lists easier to manage as you can groups files by their state (do, done, cancelled).
+This helps make folders with a lot of different do lists easier to manage as you can groups files by their state (do, done, cancelled).

 That's it!
-I hope that this helps you be more productive.
+I hope it helps you be more productive.